hexatomic/hexatomic/docs/dev/src/maintenance/README.md

 ## <i class="fa fa-book"></i> Documentation

-- Maintain user documentation by ensuring that it is up-to-date with each contribution
+- Maintain user documentation and ensure that it is up-to-date with each contribution
-- Maintain developer and maintainers documentation by ensuring that they are up-to-date with each contribution; additionally document the current state of practice for developing and maintaining Hexatomic
+- Maintain developer and maintainer documentation and ensure that it is up-to-date with each contribution
+- Document the current state of practice for developing and maintaining Hexatomic

 ## <i class="fa fa-comments"></i> Communication & community work

 - Publicize releases to the relevant stakeholders
 - Redirect questions to the issue tracker
 - Update external resources
+- Work with and build the community of users and developers

 ## <i class="fa fa-hand-o-right"></i> Prepare maintainer changes